Scavanger/inav/docs/development/Hardware Debugging in Win 10-11, Visual Studio Code - Method 2.md

 `export WSL_HOST_IP=$(cat /etc/resolv.conf | sed -rn 's|nameserver (.*)|\1|p')`

 Actually, the trick is quite simple:
-In launch.json set the servertype to "external" and gdbTarget to "windows-host-ip:3333", the cfg file must of course be passed when starting openOCD in windows and the connection must be bound to 0.0.0.0.
+In launch.json set `servertype` to `external' and `gdbTarget` to `windows-host-ip:3333`, the .cfg file must of course be passed when starting openOCD in windows and the connection must be bound to 0.0.0.0.

 ## VSCode configuration files